JoshMcKin/connection_manager/README.md

 ## Installation

-connection_manager is available through [Rubygems](https://rubygems.org/gems/connection_manager) and can be installed via:
+ConnectionManager is available through [Rubygems](https://rubygems.org/gems/connection_manager) and can be installed via:

     $ gem install connection_manager

 ## Rails 3 setup (Rails 2 untested at this time please let me know if it works for you )

-connection_manager assumes the primary connection for the model is the master.
+ConnectionManager assumes the primary connection for the model is the master.
 For standard models using the default connection this means the main Rails database connection is the master.

 Example database.yml